Karansankhe/cognee_codebase/README.md

 # Pulse - Stateful AI Health Assistant

-Pulse is an intelligent, voice-driven health assistant that solves the "statefulness" problem in modern digital health.
+Pulse is an intelligent, voice-driven health asistant that solves the "statefulness" problem in modern digital health.
 While most AI assistants require patients to repeat their history, symptoms, and medications every session, Pulse leverages **Cognee** to build a persistent, personalized medical memory graph.

 ## Why Pulse?
 (The Cognee Advantage)